Demetrious Johnson

 Demetrious Khrisna Johnson (born August 13, 1986) is an American former professional mixed martial artist.
 He competed in the Flyweight division of the Ultimate Fighting Championship (UFC), where he was the inaugural and former UFC Flyweight Champion (125 lbs) with a record of 11 consecutive title defenses.
 Johnson most recently competed in ONE Championship, where he is the former ONE Flyweight Champion (135 lb), and was the 2019 ONE Flyweight World Grand Prix Champion.
-He also holds the record for most consecutive wins in UFC flyweight history with 13.
+He holds the record for most consecutive wins in UFC flyweight history with 13.
 Johnson is widely regarded as one of the greatest mixed martial artists of all time.

 ESPN, MMA Weekly, and various UFC personnel have called Johnson one of the greatest mixed martial artists in the world.
 Johnson has been referred to by many as ‘the greatest Flyweight (125 pound) Mixed Martial Arts fighter of all time’ with a record of 25 wins and 4 losses in professional MMA, and 36 wins and 4 losses including amateur and mixed rules bouts.
-At 125 pounds he only ever lost a single bout, a controversial split decision to Henry Cejudo, who he knocked out in their other bout.
+At 125 pounds he only ever lost a single bout, a controversial split decision to Henry Cejudo, whom he knocked out in their other bout.
 He also held titles and notable ranked wins at 135 pounds, though also picked up 3 losses in that division.

+On March 28, 2026, Johnson and family were in attendance for UFC Fight Night 271 as he was announced to join the Modern Wing of UFC Hall of Fame.

 Early years

 Born in Kentucky, Johnson grew up in Parkland, Washington, where he attended Washington High School and was a stand-out athlete in wrestling, track, and cross country.
-In wrestling, he placed 3rd and 2nd in the state in his junior and senior years.
+In 2004, Johnson's junior year of high school he qualified for the state wrestling tournament placing 2nd at 119lbs.
+In 2005, Johnson's senior year of high school he qualified for the state wrestling tournament placing 3rd at 119lbs.
 Although he only participated in track and cross country to improve his cardio for wrestling, he competed at the state championships in both of those sports as well.
 Johnson did receive scholarship offers for wrestling, but did not want to leave his family behind.
 Ultimately, he did not take up any scholarship offers and instead attended Pierce College for two years while working on the side.